Delivery & Setup

 As delivery approaches, the transport driver or our team will coordinate timing.
 You will typically receive a delivery window rather than an exact time.
 Timing can shift due to traffic, road conditions, weather, or delays earlier in the route.

-The transport company handles required transport permits and carries insurance while the home is in transit.
+The transport company handles the required transport permits & route approval.

 The timeline for full setting and leveling depends on scheduling with licensed setting professionals.

-Before delivery, you’ll want to contact your insurance provider to add the home to your policy.
-These homes are RVIA Certified ANSI 119.5 Park Model RVs, and most insurance companies can cover them under a standard RV policy or a specialty policy.
+Before delivery, you will want to contact your insurance provider to add the home to your policy.
+These homes are RVIA Certified ANSI 119.5 Park Model RVs, and some insurance companies can cover them under a standard RV policy or a specialty policy.
+That said, we have found it is typically easiest to work with an insurance company that specializes in insurance for these, and you can find a list of those companies at the link below.

 While the home is in transit, it is covered under the transport company’s insurance.
-Once the home arrives on your property and is set on site, coverage should transition to your own policy to protect against weather, theft, or accidental damage.
+Once the home arrives on your property and is set on site, coverage should transition to your own policy.

 We recommend having your insurance policy active by the time the home arrives on site so coverage continues seamlessly after delivery.